tdkehoe/Firebase-Cloud-Functions-with-Angular/README.md

 This project uses Angular 14, AngularFire 6, and Firestore Web version 9 (modular).
 Why this tutorial doesn't use AngularFire 7 will be explained below.

 I assume that you know the basics of Angular (nothing advanced is required).
-No CSS or styling is used, to make the code easier to understand.
+No CSS or other styling is used, to make the code easier to understand.

 ## Create a new project